New research: Only 52% of developers using components in their apps update them when a new vulnerability is announced

 While we’re thrilled to see that there is increased clarity around who is responsible for maintaining components.
 That said, it’s hard to know what to patch – and when – without comprehensive visibility into all of the components in play.

-To learn more about CA Veracode’s Software Composition Analysis solution, and how it can help your teams mitigate third-party risk with a Modern Software Factory approach, click here.
+To learn more about Veracode’s Software Composition Analysis solution, and how it can help your teams mitigate third-party risk with a Modern Software Factory approach, click here.